fp8/simple-config/README.md

 env: "ENV.FP8_ENV"
 ```

-Notice env file can be used as part of templating by prefixing the variable name with `ENV.`.
+Notice env variable can be used as part of templating by prefixing the variable name with `ENV.`.

 ## Validation